syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 {% endhighlight %}

-> Note: Essential Diagram WPF does not support serializing bindings and bitmap Images.
+N> Essential Diagram WPF does not support serializing bindings and bitmap Images.

 Saving to a stream